Anant-K-Singal/UCW-BUSI-653-HBD-FALL24-09/README.md

 - - The maximum number of trees are planted on the even street side (233 trees), while an extremly low number is planted on the median side (3 trees).
   - Most trees are classified within the lower height classes, with very few trees exceeding to the high height ranges.
   - Most trees have diameter on the lower end, only a very few trees are thick and haave high diameter.
+  - Larger height ranges are more prevalent in specific areas, while medium or small-sized trees dominate in others.
+  - Trees planted on the "Park" street side appear to have more uniform distribution across height ranges, indicating that parks host a mix of mature and younger trees.
   - Screenshot of the boxplots and feature distribution obtained from databrew for reference.
   - ![s6](https://github.com/user-attachments/assets/c7a8f549-abc6-40e9-a3c7-747043483106)
   - Screenshots of the bar charts made using spreadsheet application for reference.
   - ![Screenshot 2024-12-13 181230](https://github.com/user-attachments/assets/e64e125f-3802-4a4b-a194-fe624bb3588f)
   - ![Screenshot 2024-12-13 181209](https://github.com/user-attachments/assets/5b6a4cb3-0c71-40a4-b4a3-973ba34a7f19)

+#### Recommendations
+- Increase tree planting on the median street sides where close to no trees are planted.
+Introduce ornamental species to enhance aesthetic appeal and environmental benefits, in case Malus xx species are incompatible.
+-
+-

 ### Timeline